stefaleon/RN-AwesomePlaces/README.md

 * In *src/store/actions*, add *places.js* which will contain the action creators.

 * In *src/store/actions*, add *index.js* to bundle all exports so that we can import from this file only later on.

+&nbsp;
+## Setting Up the Reducer

+* Add the logic for the various cases in the reducer in *src/store/reducers/places.js*.